-- a.
-A Construction and Work Site Management Plan which must include: - i.
+- a) A Construction and Work Site Management Plan which must include: - i.
 Procedures for access, noise control, dust emissions, spills and leaks from the handling of fuels and pollution management.
-Such procedures are to be undertaken in accordance with EPA Publication 1834: Civil construction building and demolition guide and EPA Publication 275 Construction Techniques for Sediment Pollution Control.
+Such procedures are to be undertaken in accordance with EPA Publication 480 Environmental Guidelines for Major Construction Sites and EPA Publication 275 Construction Techniques for Sediment Pollution Control.